cu4dr0/FlappyBird/README.md

 #an AI play's Flappy bird using NEAT
 #all the configuration about the AI  are on the neatConfig.txt file
 #install neat by writing: pip install neat
-#install pygame using pip install -U pygame
+#install pygame by writing: pip install -U pygame